Aayush9-spec/viraasat_/README.md

-# Viraasat Connect
+# Viraasat

-Welcome to **Viraasat Connect**, an AI-powered e-commerce platform designed to connect local artisans with a global digital audience.
+Welcome to **Viraasat**, an AI-powered e-commerce platform designed to connect local artisans with a global digital audience.
 This application showcases a modern, feature-rich marketplace experience built with Next.js, Genkit for AI, and ShadCN for UI components.

 ## ✨ Key Features